Sedtha-019/face-detection-recognition-pytorch/README.md

 # face-detection-recognition-pytorch

-Real-time face detection using Faster R-CNN and face recognition using FaceNet implemented in PyTorch.
+This project implements a deep learning pipeline for real-time face detection and recognition using PyTorch.
+It uses Faster R-CNN for accurate face detection and FaceNet for face identification/recognition.
+The system is capable of detecting and recognizing multiple faces in live video streams or static images.